ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 The above graph demonstrates that the majority of bits constituting a digital image correspond to high-frequency, perceptual details.
 In contrast, relatively few bits comprise the semantic information of the image.

 The distinction of latent diffusion models is autological.
 Rather than operate on the pixel-space, they first compact each image representation, encoding them to a latent space.
 Mention two-stage training process.
 Autoencoder is for perceptual compression.
 U-Net and everything operating in latent space is for semantic compression.
 Put graph illustration here.
+Another benefit of two-stage training process is no need to weight autoencoding and generative training at the same time.
+You train to optimize your encoding space THEN you can train to optimize your generative space.
+Another benefit is once you've trained your autoencoder, you can utilize it for whatever latent-based generative task you'd like.

 ### Autoencoder